 Customizability

 Some voluntary life insurance policies include optional riders, which allow employees to customize their life insurance.
-AD&D insurance is one rider option, though some companies make this a separate policy.
+AD&D insurance is a rider option, though some companies offer this as a separate policy.
 Another rider could be a waiver of premium for disability, which means the employee won’t have to make payments while disabled and unable to work.

 Types of Voluntary Life Insurance

 When voluntary life insurance is made available, there are two types: term life insurance and whole life insurance.
-Both types have pros and cons, and understanding the differences can help you decide if you should get voluntary life insurance and which type is best for you.
+Both types have pros, cons and differences to consider — understanding these can help you decide if you should get voluntary life insurance and which type is best for you.

 Types of Voluntary Life Insurance